thisisgurpal/Premier-League-Analytics/README.md

 ![HeightFeaturesQueryDataAfter](https://github.com/thisisgurpal/Premier-League-Analytics/assets/97416784/8372b620-e0be-4930-9541-521ff35dede6)

 To do that, this is the SQL query I wrote.
-Taking into account formating.
-So I found that when the Team is NULL, the player is no longer in the league.
+As a side note.
+I found that when the Team is NULL, the player is no longer in the league.
 As you can see in the query too.

 ![HeightFeaturesQuery](https://github.com/thisisgurpal/Premier-League-Analytics/assets/97416784/8147de05-affc-4d1b-8654-b5383af9985d)

 ## 5. Dashboard building

 Now I've got my data tranformations.
-They are exported.
-Then uploaded to Tableau desktop.
+The tables are exported.
+Uploaded to Tableau desktop.
 The main data table that everything goes through, for filtering purposes is 'Player_and_Team PL 2324.csv'.
 This table is a distict list of all players in the current Premier League season, with their teams and positons.
 The 'Team Stats PL 2324.csv' is going through 'Teams PL 2324.csv'.
 This is because the chart related to 'Team Stats PL 2324.csv' needs to go through a table of distinct teams.
-And 'Teams PL 2324.csv' is a list of distinct teams.
+Which is 'Teams PL 2324.csv'.

 ![TableauRelationships](https://github.com/thisisgurpal/Premier-League-Analytics/assets/97416784/2027cd66-cad5-428d-a951-3bd28db49144)

 I add the position, team and player columns from 'Player_and_Team PL 2324.csv' in this data to filter each chart.
-These columns are also added to the context of each chart, to enable the data to be fitlered before building the chart.
+These columns are also added to the context of each chart, to enable the data to be fitlered by these columns before building the charts.

 ![ContectTableau](https://github.com/thisisgurpal/Premier-League-Analytics/assets/97416784/4d6543c3-5de6-476d-a20f-993894c5a47c)